amirh-ebrahimi/DDL/deep_speck-master_origin/readme.md

 Gohr A. (2019) Improving Attacks on Round-Reduced Speck32/64 Using Deep Learning.
 In: Boldyreva A., Micciancio D. (eds) Advances in Cryptology – CRYPTO 2019.
 CRYPTO 2019.
 Lecture Notes in Computer Science, vol 11693.
 Springer, Cham

+Ebrahimi, Amirhossein, Francesco Regazzoni, and Paolo Palmieri.
+"Reducing the cost of machine learning differential attacks using bit selection and a partial ml-distinguisher."
+International Symposium on Foundations and Practice of Security.
+Cham: Springer Nature Switzerland, 2022.